 An error has occurred for one of your monitors.
 Right now, no more information is available.
 Please verify the status of your monitors in Uptrends.

 Are you having trouble with receiving phone alerts?
 We’ve set up a troubleshoot guide for Phone Alerts.

-If you need more help with setting up operators, defining alerts, and setting up escalations, visit the Uptrends Academy.
+If you need more help with setting up operators, defining alerts, and setting up escalations, visit the Uptrends knowledge base.
 If you still can’t find the information you need, we are here to help.
 Visit the Contact page to get support numbers or open a support ticket.